TheManOfficial/tms-ollama-ui/README.md

 Note: MacOS is not officially supported, it may or may not function as intended.

-Note: Ollama does not currently support Windows.
+Note: Ollama does not currently support Windows natively.
+You can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ollama on Windows.